Offline Training of Language Model Agents with Functions as Learnable Weights: Experiments

 \paragraph{Evaluation tasks and metrics.} To evaluate the effectiveness of the proposed agent training, we conducted experiments on three distinct tasks: \emph{Mathematical Reasoning}, \emph{Tabular Processing}, and \emph{General Real-World Tasks}.
 Due to the high cost of OpenAI models, it is impractical to evaluate the method on the complete datasets and therefore we subsample data from these datasets for training and testing, following the same settings as previous works~\cite{yuan2023craft, wu2023empirical}.
 The number of training examples is set according to the LLM's context limit.

 \textbf{(1) Mathematical reasoning:} Following a similar setting with \cite{yuan2023craft}, we use a subset of MATH datasets~\cite{hendrycks2021measuring} to evaluate the LLM agent's performance in addressing mathematical problems.
-For each data type (7 in total), we randomly choose 20 test examples and 80 training examples, and report the accuracy of each data type respectively.
+For each data type (7 in total), we randomly choose 20 training examples and 80 test examples, and report the accuracy of each data type respectively.

 \textbf{(2) Tabular processing:} The TabMWP~\cite{lu2023dynamic} dataset evaluates agents in processing structured data in tables, where each data sample contains one table and one question in natural language.
-We randomly sampled 10 test examples and 100 training examples.
+We randomly sampled 100 test examples and 10 training examples.
 We measured the model performance using accuracy based on the exact match.

 \textbf{(3) General real-world tasks:} The GAIA dataset~\cite{mialon2023gaia} is dedicated to evaluating the LLM agents in solving unambiguous real-world questions.
 From its public subset, we randomly select 10 questions for training and 100 questions for testing and report the correct rate as suggested in the original paper.